 I’ve never thought of myself as a sci-fi fan.
-Aside from the odd Star Trek film (number IV, the one where a giant chocolate roll threatens Earth’s survival and can only be appeased by an extinct species of whale), the TV series and related spin-offs passed me by.
+Aside from the odd Star Trek film (number IV, where a giant chocolate roll threatens Earth’s survival and is appeased by an extinct species of whale), the TV series and related spin-offs passed me by.

 Every character is developed, relationships established and changed over time, challenges faced, adventures won and lost, in wonderful detail.
 The visuals – the strange movement of the ships, expansive exterior space and planets with colourful starbursts and solar winds – are stunning.
-Everyday objects like notepaper shapes, shirt collars or a mechanic’s spanner have been considered and designed to fit in with the look and feel of their fictional world.
+Everyday objects like notepaper shapes, shirt collars or a mechanic’s spanner are considered and designed to fit in with the look and feel of their fictional world.

 What this does is create a believable ‘world’.
 When a character commits an action, you believe it.
 When a mechanic opens a hatch and fettles a pipe with a spanner, you believe she’s fixing something.
 When the series’ villain (Gaius Baltar) is a British Byronesque genius scientist collaborating with an enemy race of machines, the principal of which is a beautiful, seductive blonde woman in a skimpy dress, only visible in the villain’s mind’s eye – blimey, even something that ridiculous, when the world is fully developed you still believe the story.

 When such fantastical (and yes, sometimes ridiculous) elements come together and create a narrative world you believe in is when sci-fi works for me.
 This is when sci-fi becomes magical.